Lady Gaga on her future music plans following 'A Star is Born'

 She said: "I will definitely continue acting.
 I love acting.
 I loved acting on 'American Horror Story' as the Countess for Ryan Murphy, and I loved acting in A Star is Born for Bradley Cooper.
 It was a tremendous experience, and I want to continue to do more, but I am a bit spoiled.
 I've had some fantastic directors and fantastic visionaries."

-Earlier in the evening, Gaga was emotional when she picked up the Best Song honour at the Barker Hangar in Santa Monica as she recalled playing Shallow to Bradley for the first time.
+Earlier in the evening, Gaga was emotional when she picked up the Best Song honor at the Barker Hangar in Santa Monica as she recalled playing Shallow to Bradley for the first time.

 Standing with co-writer Anthony Rossomando, she said: "Thank you for this beautiful award.
 This means the world to us.
 I'll never forget when we wrote this song together with Mark Ronson and Andrew Wyatt.